gregology/gregology.github.io/codex.md

 title: Codex Vitae
 ---

-This document's purpose is to capture my beliefs about the universe, track how my thoughts change over time, and act an invitation to others to hold me accountable to my beliefs and commitments.
+By consciously defining my beliefs and principles I can recognise when my actions and principles misalign.
+When this inevitably occurs, I can consciously alter my actions or update this Codex Vitae.
+This public document is an invitation to others to hold me accountable to my beliefs and commitments.

 #### Changelog
 - [history of changes to this document](https://github.com/gregology/gregology.github.io/commits/master/codex.md)